 OWJC is designated a Servicemember's Opportunity College and has a commitment to qualified active-duty military personnel through its military assistance contracts.
-(See page 57 for details.)
+Such personnel ordinarily are processed for courses with the College through their respective base Educational Services Offices, with College liaison provided by the Associate Director of Educational Services for Military Personnel.